Mortgages When Earning Sterling in Letterkenny

 If you are looking for a Cross Border Mortgage, you have come to the right place.

 This is an area of confusion for lots of people.
-Especially for our friends living in or working in Northern Ireland who wants to buy a home and live in Donegal or anywhere the Rep. of Ireland.
+Especially for our friends living in or working in Northern Ireland who wants to buy a home and live in Donegal or anywhere the Republic of Ireland.
 This is very prevalent for people around the border areas of Derry and Tyrone wanting to move to Donegal, where property prices are cheaper.

 Firstly, can I stress that Mortgage lending is available to cross-border workers, contrary to some given information?

 Whilst lending is available, there are a couple of issues for those earning Sterling to be aware of.
-These apply whether you currently live in the Rep. of Ireland and working in Northern Ireland or the UK or those living in Northern Ireland and wanting to move to Rep. of Ireland.
+These apply whether you currently live in the Republic of Ireland and working in Northern Ireland or the UK or those living in Northern Ireland and wanting to move to Rep. of Ireland.

 If you earn in Sterling there are 2 main challenges to be aware of, these are:

-• There are a limited number of lenders willing to lend.
+- There are a limited number of lenders willing to lend.
 Not all lenders are in the market for you.

-• The lenders that will lend will allow an exchange rate but will also reduce your Sterling income by 20%.
+- The lenders that will lend will allow an exchange rate but will also reduce your Sterling income by 20%.
 As in the first instance, the amount of lending you qualify for is based on your income.
 The reduction of 20% does have an effect on the amount of lending available.
 Where you have 2 people earning in Sterling, this can reduce the lending figure a lot.

 Example 1: Single Applicant